Tjstretchalot/lonelypsc/README.md

         outgoing_http_timeout_sock_read=None,
         # timeout for a single socket connect to a broadcaster in seconds
         outgoing_http_timeout_sock_connect=5,
-        # if True (recommended), if there is a network error reaching a broadcaster,
-        # we will assume the broadcaster did NOT receive the message. if False
+        # if we assume the broadcaster did not receive the message where ambiguous
+        outgoing_retry_ambiguous=True,
+        auth=AuthConfigFromParts(
+            # determines how we validate the authorization header when receiving from the broadcaster
+            incoming_auth_config,
-        # (not recommended), we will assume the broadcaster DID receive the message.
+            # determines how we set the authorization header when reaching out to the broadcaster
-        # It's not possible to know either way (this is known as the
-        # Two Generals' problem), but under most conditions TCP network errors mean the
-        # message was not received, so only set this to False if dropped messages
-        # are preferred significantly over duplicate messages.
-        outgoing_retry_network_errors=True,
-        # how many attempts per broadcaster before giving up; if this is 2,
-        # for example, we will try every broadcaster once, then we will try
-        # them all one more time before giving up. will retry 502, 503, and 504
-        # responses by default, plus network errors if outgoing_retry_network_errors
-        # is True.
-        outgoing_retries_per_broadcaster=2,
+            outgoing_auth_config
+        ),
     )